-- 4. This section of the policy applies from the point the PRA has appointed investigators (for example under section 167 - 169 of the Act) until it has decided to issue a Warning Notice. - 5.
+- 4. This section of the policy applies from the point the PRA has appointed investigators (for example under section 167 169 of the Act) until it has decided to issue a Warning Notice. - 5.
 The PRA will not normally make public: - (a) the fact that it is or is not investigating a particular firm or individual and/or matter; - (b) the identity of the firm or individual and/or details of the matter under investigation; or - (c) any of the findings or conclusions of an investigation, - except as set out in the remainder of this statement of procedure and policy. - 6.
 In determining whether to make a public announcement, the PRA may have regard to a variety of factors, including the extent to which publicity would in its view be likely to: - (a) advance its statutory objectives;

-Unless inconsistent with the subject or context, references in this statement of policy and procedure to 'the Act' are to the Financial Services and Markets Act 2000 (as amended).
+14 Unless inconsistent with the subject or context, references in this statement of policy and procedure to 'the Act' are to the Financial Services and Markets Act 2000 (as amended).

-- 3 August 2018: This Statement of Policy has been updated, see the webpage here. - 44 The PRA's approach to enforcement: statutory statements of policy and procedure January 2016 - (b) assist the investigation, for example by bringing forward witnesses; or - (c) deter more widespread breaches of its regulatory requirements. - 7.
-In determining whether to make a public announcement, the PRA will also consider any potential prejudice risk of unfairness and/or disproportionate damage that it believes may be caused to any persons who are, or who are likely to be, a subject of the investigation and/or to third parties. - 8.
+- (b) assist the investigation, for example by bringing forward witnesses; or - (c) deter more widespread breaches of its regulatory requirements. - 7.
+In determining whether to make a public announcement, the PRA will also consider any potential prejudice risk of unfairness and/or disproportionate damage that it believes may be caused to any persons who are, or who are likely to be, a subject of the investigation and/or to third parties.17 - 8.
 In circumstances where the existence of a PRA investigation has entered the public domain, and: - (a) the PRA subsequently concludes that no further action is warranted; or - (b) the action the PRA proposes to take is materially different to that which previously entered the public domain, it may (either on its own initiative, or at the request of the subject of the investigation) take reasonable steps to publicise that fact.